Zach Wilson Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 - Wilson put together a 234-yard performance against the Buccaneers last week, completing 57.6% of his passes and throwing for one touchdown.

-- He has added 103 rushing yards on 10 carries with two touchdowns, averaging 34.3 yards per game.
+- He's also rushed 10 times for 103 yards and two touchdowns, averaging 34.3 yards per game.

 Wilson's New York Teammates